Multi-Agency & Criminal Investigation Defence Representation

 Is a voluntary interview preferable?

 Other than avoiding being held in custody prior to your interview, there aren’t many advantages to being voluntarily interviewed.
-A voluntary interview is not subject to the same regulations as a formal interview, and often you may not be updated as to whether the case is being taken further, but it will still be recorded and may be used as evidence in the future, so having a proactive solicitor is highly recommended.
+A voluntary interview is not subject to the same regulations as a formal interview, and often you may not be updated as to whether the case is being taken further.
+It will still be recorded and may be used as evidence in the future, so having a proactive solicitor is highly recommended.

 They will be able to push the police for information on the case and will make sure that you are fully informed, rather than being left in limbo waiting for news.